hindrikson/finances/README.md

 # C++ Project Starter Template

 # TODO
+- [ ] If I try to edit entry id 2 I do not get any error eventhough entry 2 does not exists.
-- [ ] I added the cli directory.
+- [X] I added the cli directory.
 But the cli directory does not seemed to get built.

 - [ ] Add delete_entry option.
 - [X] Continue with edit_entry function from app.cpp